VachaLab/qq-manual/src/standard_job.md

 If the job failed, the working directory is left intact on the execution machine for inspection (you can open it using [`qq go`](qq_go.md)).
 The job state is set to `failed`.

 Regardless of the result, qq creates an output file (named after your script with the `.qqout` extension) in the input directory.
 This file contains basic information about what qq did and when the job finished.

-It may take a few seconds for the batch system to write this file, so if it doesn't appear right away, be patient.
+Depending on the batch system, this file may appear either after job completion (PBS) or immediately after the job starts being executed (Slurm).

 ## Killing a qq job